 This year’s fellows are planning their schools as part of The Drexel Fund’s Founders Program.
-We are currently accepting applications for the 2018-19 cohort.
+We are no longer accepting applications for the 2018-19 cohort.
 The first application deadline for the 2019-20 cohort is December 1.

 Kingdom Prep, Milwaukee, Wi.

 Kingdom Prep will be an all-boys, faith-based high school that builds a brotherhood in Christ for lives of purpose.
 With intentional support, academic resources, and biblical training during formative high school years, Kingdom Prep intends to empower young men in Milwaukee to break the cycle of poverty and blaze new productive trails for their families.
 Based on the four pillars of faith formation, service leadership, experiential discovery, and excellence, Kingdom Prep will be a place where young men develop their God-given gifts to lead in the home, serve in the church, engage in meaningful work, and transform community.
 Ceremonial rites of passage at Kingdom Prep will mark critical benchmarks for young boys growing into strong Christian men.
 Passageways into full Kingdom Prep brotherhood will arrive via four-year advisories, “know thyself” counseling, outdoor expeditions, 100 hours of Kingdom service, and 360 degree mentorships.